cogimon/rtt-gazebo-robot-sim/README.md

-# rtt-gazebo-coman-sim
+# rtt-gazebo-robot-sim
-RTT-Gazebo components for the COmpliant HuMANoid robot (COMAN) - IIT
+RTT-Gazebo components for ANY robot you want!